 For example, Monster Beverage Corp (MNST) was once a penny stock.
 That’s right, the energy drink company known for supporting and sponsoring extreme sports like UFC, BMX, snowboarding, skateboarding and Bellator MMA was once trading less than $5 per share.

-Although this is just one example, there’s a plethora of penny stocks that became successful, like BJ’s Restaurants (BJRI), Las Vegas Sands (LVS) and Bank of America (BAC).
+Although this is just one example, there are a plethora of penny stocks that became successful, like BJ’s Restaurants (BJRI), Las Vegas Sands (LVS) and Bank of America (BAC).
 Keep in mind, LVS and BAC were trading under $5 during the financial crisis.
 However, again, it didn’t mean they’re bad companies.

 Now, you need to learn to avoid some landmines when trading penny stocks.
 For the most part, you want to avoid penny stocks trading over-the-counter (OTC).
 Stocks listed on OTCQB or OTCQX do not have stringent listing requirements like Nasdaq or New York Stock Exchange (NYSE).
 We won’t get into all the details of listing requirements, just keep in mind you want to stay away from these stocks.
 That in mind, when you’re searching for penny stocks to trade, focus on those listed on Nasdaq or NYSE.